cypress-io/cypress-documentation/content/api/commands/intercept.md

 #### Controlling the outgoing request

+The outgoing request, including its body, headers, etc., can be modified before it's sent.

 ```js
 // modify the request body before it's sent to its destination
 cy.intercept('POST', '/users', (req) => {